-What follows is an adaptation of a contribution to Silent Tears a project by renowned Photographer Belinda Mason documenting the plight of women throughout the world subjected to violence, in this instance, a medical one.
-More information can be found at the source.
+The following is an adaptation of my contribution to Silent Tears a project by renowned Photographer Belinda Mason documenting the plight of women throughout the world subjected to violence, in this instance, a medical violence.
+More information can be found here.

 In 2000 at the age of 37, I was diagnosed 47 XXY meaning I have one sex chromosome greater than Male 46 XY and Female 46 XX, and although I was raised male my body did not produce sufficient testosterone that would have allowed it to virilise in line with my peers.
 In that absence my outward physique developed along female lines, it was something that seemed obvious to all who knew me, yet having been raised male and not knowingly being aware of another person who resembled my physique, I had little options except to put it to one side and hope that one day I might meet others who looked like me.